 Learning and assessment activities involve specific work tasks relevant to the particular workplace.
 These activities provide a benefit to both the employee and the employer.
 Participants are able to apply the knowledge as they learn by focusing on practical work examples.

-The Units of Competency for the BSB30715 Certificate III in Work Health and Safety are:
+The Units of Competency for the BSB30715 Certificate III in Work Health and Safety consist of 10 Units of Competency, nine (9) delivered in the classroom and ONE (1) Unit of Competency delivered online.

 - BSBWHS302 Apply knowledge of WHS legislation in the workplace;